atakanaltok/awesome-useful-websites/README.md

 * https://www.electronjs.org/ - Build cross-platform desktop apps with JavaScript, HTML, and CSS
 * https://localstack.cloud/ - Develop and test your cloud and serverless apps offline
 * https://markwhen.com/ - Markwhen is a text-to-timeline tool.
 You write markdown-ish text and it gets converted into a nice looking cascading timeline
+* https://asciinema.org/ - Record and share your terminal sessions.
+Purely text-based approach to terminal recording
+* https://guacamole.apache.org/ - Clientless (no plugins or client software are required) remote desktop gateway.
+It supports standard protocols like VNC, RDP, and SSH
+* https://codeclippet.com/ - Allows you to stop storing code snippets within text files and start sharing them with others, around a community focused environment
+* http://cloudping.bastionhost.org/en/ - Perform an HTTP ping to measure the network latency from your browser to the various cloud data centers around the world
+* https://downforeveryoneorjustme.com/ - Check if a website is down

 ### Linters